 Overview of guidelines to researchers.

-research projects and methodology.
+Researchers here refer to those project members who are skilled and experienced in research projects and methodology.
 They are “professional” researchers (it is their main activity) and they belong to research institutions.
 Their specific aims compared to other stakeholders relate to enhancing knowledge and publishing the research results in academic contexts.